 Automation is perhaps one of the greatest benefits that contract lifecycle management software has to offer.
 You can build flexible automated contract workflows to route and standardize every action and step a contract travels down.
 Automated workflows can be used for a single contract or for entire groups of contract types.
 You can also use them for clauses.

 Contract lifecycle management improves organizational awareness and visibility into upcoming key dates and obligations.
-Automated reminders are one of the most underrated, yet highly risk-mitigative features of modern contract lifecycle management software.
+Automated reminders are one of the most underrated, yet highly risk-mitigative features of modern software.
 Now you can prepare ahead for your negotiations, reviews, and expirations, as your software will notify users when specific actions need to be taken.

 Electronic signatures have revolutionized modern contract lifecycle management.
 Now, you can sign and execute contracts within seconds at your convenience on your mobile device at any time, any place.
 This saves paper, time, and money while increasing the security of your signing procedures.